Philosophy 1200 -- Philosophy and Society (honors)

 - you don't need to be “deep” – instead, just make it completely clear exactly what you are trying to say.

 - Above all, aim for clarity.
-Make it so that I know exactly what you are trying to say at every step.
+Make it so that I know exactly what you are trying to say.

 - What kind of format do you want it in?

 - typewritten and double-spaced, with normal fonts and margins (normal is 12pt font and 1-inch margins)

 - printed out (double-sided printing is best) and submitted in class on the due date.
 Do not submit your paper by email.